 Figure 4 shows a scatter plot of global mean vs. global standard deviation of 791 test images (131 contained no LensGesture; 127 contained full-covering gestures; 533 contained partial covering gestures).
 We collected test images from 9 subjects and in four different environments: 1) indoor bright lighting, 2) indoor poor lighting, 3) outdoor direct sunshine, and 4) outdoor in the shadow.
 All the subjects in the data collection stage were undergraduate and graduate students in a local university, recruited through school mailing lists.
 The number of samples in each environment condition is evenly distributed.
-When we choose mean ≤ 100 , stdev <=30 as the linear decision boundaries for detecting fullcovering gestures (highlighted in Figure 4), we can achieve an accuracy of 97.9%, at the speed of 2.7 ms per estimate.
-While more advanced detection algorithms could definitely improve the accuracy, we believe an accuracy of 97.9% is sufficient in interactive applicants where users can adapt their behaviors via real-time feedback.
+When we choose mean <= 100, stdev <=30 as the linear decision boundaries for detecting full-covering gestures (highlighted in Figure 4), we can achieve an depends on the holding position (e.g. portrait mode or landscape mode) of the phone.